VladimirKalachikhin/Galadriel-map/README.md

 MOB information spreading to all connected devices and may edit from any of this.
 To finalize MOB mode tap to the dot left of the "Terminate" button first.

+## Authorisation
+A simple authorization system is designed to divide users into those who have access to all features and those whose possibilities are limited.
+The limitations are that there is no access to the functions that modify the data on the server, except for the MOB mode activation.
+You can specify a list of addresses or/and subnets from which full access is allowed (white list) or, conversely, a list of addresses and subnets from which full access is prohibited (black list).
+See `params.php` for details.

 ## Dashboard
 _dashboard.php_ - the separate app to display some instruments attached to gpsd, on weak (and/or old) devices, such as e-ink readers, for example.